nismod/infra-risk-vis/containers/backend/README.md

 Tileserver also provides a meta store for information about each tile database, with associated CRUD operations for metadata management.

+#### Colormaps

+Colormaps for use with Terracotta can be generated using the `/colormap` endpoint.

 #### Categorical Data

 Categorical rasters are supported.
-Categorical colormaps can either be included in the `config.py`, or passed with each tile request, as per the terracotta documentation:  https://terracotta-python.readthedocs.io/en/latest/tutorials/categorical.html
+Categorical colormaps can either be included in the `config.py`, or passed with each tile request, as per the Terracotta documentation:  https://terracotta-python.readthedocs.io/en/latest/tutorials/categorical.html

 __NOTE__: Only `{pixel :(RGBA)}` explicit color maps are supported in either the request or `config,py`